MrBMueller/playsmf/README.md

 <img src=https://raw.githubusercontent.com/MrBMueller/playsmf/master/img/Img0.png width="100%">

 In addition it comes with intrinsic flow control features based on labels, jumps and interrupts defined by smf marker events.
-This allows to program loops, breaks, fills, intros, outros, etc. In combination with realtime interrupt (sequence transition) control, based on incoming midi data with or without chord recognition, the player can turn into an fully equipped arranger/arpeggiator accompaniement software.
+This allows to program loops, breaks, fills, intros, outros, etc. In combination with realtime interrupt (song sequence transition) control, based on incoming midi data with or without chord recognition, the player can turn into an fully equipped arranger/arpeggiator accompaniement software.
 However unlike typical arpeggiators or style players, the player doesnt do any (more or less intelligent) event data modification such as transpose, volume adjustments, etc. to the smf midi data and plays strongly the raw data exactly as provided by the smf.
 This gives full transparency to all transmitted midi data and you know exacly what gets played with each individual chord, however the smf needs to provide individual pattern for all required key/scale/inversion combinations which are played during a live session.
 Therefore its possible to play individual pre-compiled pattern - for instance with randomized timings/volume/controller/sysex events - for each individual chord.
 On purpose, the player lags for a graphical user interface since everything should be controlled in realtime by external MIDI equipment without taking your hands off the keyboard while playing.
 This includes direct access to style variations, grouped track mutes/unmutes, start/stop/continue/reset control, etc.

 <img src=https://raw.githubusercontent.com/MrBMueller/playsmf/master/img/Img4.png width="100%">